ChakraaThePanda/Archipelago-Manual-Fellowship/README.md

 ## How to play
 * Complete the instances you have received through Archipelago.
 You will start with 1 free instance.
 * Once an instance is completed, you can send your checks.

-## Known Issue
-* It seems there's currently an issue with the Goal being in Logic 1 instance earlier than it should, unsure why.
-Currently under investigation, but shouldn't make the game unplayable.